 While it’s always good to have a structured, consistent onboarding process, this is a must for remote employees, as it is highly improbable that these learnings happen organically from interacting with their peers online.

 Of course, building an onboarding strategy that’s relevant to your new employees requires time and resources, whether it’s a handful of new staff or hundreds joining the team.
 That’s where a strategic choice of Learning Management System becomes useful: choosing an LMS with the right features can help you streamline a big chunk of your onboarding so that you can focus on building meaningful learning experiences for your new hires.

-Learning paths enable you to group courses and curate learning for your employees, building personalised experiences for each of the roles in your organisation.
-For example, you could build a learning path for all the new hires in the Sales department consisting of an introductory course to get to know your customers, another course to get to know your organisation’s products and a third one about the approach to the sales process.
+Learning paths enable you to group courses and curate learning for your employees, building personalized experiences for each of the roles in your organization.
+For example, you could build a learning path for all the new hires in the Sales department consisting of an introductory course to get to know your customers, another course to get to know your organization’s products and a third one about the approach to the sales process.

 Automate learning assignment based on roles

 Once you’ve built your learning paths, assigning new hires to the right learning will be a breeze if your LMS enables you to define roles and departments for each of your users and automate learning assignments: once a new hire gets onboarded to your LMS, just assign them their job role and have them automatically enrolled into the right learning pathways.